gabrielpg33/didi_index/README.md

 The script categorizes stocks into two groups:

-1. **Perfect Needle Points**: Stocks that exhibit the "perfect needle point," where all three MAs cross simultaneously.
+1. **Perfect Needle Points**: Stocks that exhibit the "perfect needle point" where all three MAs cross simultaneously.
 These are potentially significant trading opportunities.

 2. **Attention Stocks**: Stocks that show MAs crossing very close in time.
 These stocks warrant further examination.